cloudlinux/cloudlinux-doc/docs/elevate/README.md

 #### Post-reboot dnf upgrade error

-In some system configurations, you may encounter the following issue during the [stage 4](#stage-4) of the upgrade:
+In some system configurations, you may encounter an issue with the [stage 4](#stage-4) of the upgrade halting with a message similar to the following:

 ```
 [INFO] Running: /usr/bin/dnf -y --allowerasing update